victor77dev/badminton-training/README.md

 4. Be patient and repeat the same movement a lot
 Then after that you will better and you can check the advance level training from Fadi and Ajay

+## Schedule
+Planning for Wednesday & Saturday/Sunday each week (at least for few months).

 Good luck and have fun😉